stafwag/blog/source/_posts/2018-09-08-dns-privacy-with-stubby-part1-gnulinux.markdown

 This make your encrypted DNS traffic a **privacy risk** and a **security risk**:

-* anyone that is able to sniff your network traffic can collect a lot information from your leaking DNS information.
+* anyone that is able to sniff your network traffic can collect a lot information from your leaking DNS traffic.
 * with a DNS spoofing attack an attacker can trick you let go to malicious website or try to intercept your email traffic.